 Gold mining still continues on a small scale today, and as a visitor you are welcome to try your luck at prospecting.
-See the gold prospecting and fossicking section for details.
-And for nature-lovers, there are plenty of opportunities to see Western Australian animals and explore rock formations.

 - Take the Meeka Town Heritage Walk or the Creek Trail to discover the history and heritage of Meekatharra and its people.

 - Follow the 3 kilometre Meeka Rangelands Discovery Trail for a fascinating insight into the Indigenous history, nature and cultural heritage of Meekatharra.

 - Pack a picnic and head out to Peace Gorge, just five kilometres from town off the Gascoyne Junction Road, and explore the interesting granite rock formations.